SharePoint/sp-dev-docs/docs/spfx/web-parts/single-part-app-pages.md

 ## How to provision Single Part App page in your tenant

-As a developer, the two most common ways to provision Single Part App pages is to use PnP PowerShell or Office 365 CLI.
+As a developer, the two most common ways to provision Single Part App pages is to use PnP PowerShell or CLI for Microsoft 365.

 You can use [PnP PowerShell](https://docs.microsoft.com/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets?view=sharepoint-ps) to update the page layout for the existing page with following script.

 [!INCLUDE [pnp-powershell](../../../includes/snippets/open-source/pnp-powershell.md)]

-You can also use [Office 365 CLI](https://pnp.github.io/office365-cli/) to update the page layout for the existing page with following script.
+You can also use [CLI for Microsoft 365](https://pnp.github.io/cli-microsoft365/) to update the page layout for the existing page with following script.

 [!INCLUDE [pnp-o365cli](../../../includes/snippets/open-source/pnp-o365cli.md)]